sinecoug/chauffeur_tracker/docs/overview/workflow.md

 layout: page
 ---

-# Workflow
+# Chauffeur Tracker workflows

-The key concepts outlined below
+The key concepts that follow tell you how the Chaffeur Tracker service works under the hood.
+You'll learn when and how to use the web service and the supported endpoints.

 ## The Chauffeur Tracker service